 |Rain Inches (includes moisture content of snow pack)||6.1″||2.1″||.26″||1.9″||31″|

 About the North Lake Tahoe Visitor Bureaus

-The North Lake Tahoe Visitor Bureaus, the Incline Village Crystal Bay Visitor Bureau and the North Lake Tahoe Chamber/CVB/Resort Association, work together to promote North Lake Tahoe as a premier, year-round destination.
+- The North Lake Tahoe Visitor Bureaus are the Incline Village Crystal Bay Visitor Bureau and the North Lake Tahoe Chamber/CVB/Resort Association.
+They work together to promote North Lake Tahoe as a premier, year-round destination.

 - For lodging reservations, recreation and event details, call North Lake Tahoe at 1-877-949-3296 or visit the Lodging page.

 - Visitor information centers are located at 380 North Lake Boulevard in Tahoe City and 969 Tahoe Boulevard in Incline Village.

 Lindsay Moore, Director of Client Services, Augustine Agency